Loki release dates: When does episode 1 of the Marvel series hit Disney Plus?

-The void between Marvel series on Disney Plus is slowly but surely shrinking, with Tom Hiddleston's Loki set to arrive on June 9.
+The void between Marvel series on Disney Plus is slowly shrinking, with Tom Hiddleston's Loki set to arrive on June 9.
 That's less than a week away, and the promo clips are rolling in to keep the hype strong.
-Find the latest below.
+See the latest below.

 Note, the first episode of Loki will hit on a Wednesday, mischievously two days earlier than Loki was previously scheduled to arrive.
 The first season of Loki will consist of six episodes, releasing one a week on Wednesdays, with expected 40 to 50 minute runtimes.
 In amazing news, a second season is already in development.